 – Hannah Arendt

-Bots and generative AI have always raised my hackles, but a few incidents have irked me in particular.
-The first happened this summer, and other people have experienced similar problems of being dinged for TOS violations they didn’t commit on social media.
-Appealing no longer does any good because Meta’s already faulty moderation has been overtaken by AI.
+AI is becoming increasingly problematic on social media.
+Myself and others have been dinged for TOS violations we didn’t commit thanks to increasing automation.
+Appealing no longer does any good because Meta’s already faulty moderation has been completely overtaken by AI.
 It accused me of spamming my own friends-only post for engagement because I included a link in the comments.
 Weirdly Meta’s AI was fine with someone else spamming a public post with increasingly bizarre conspiracy theories.

 Many of us have reported promoted posts linking to malware and adult content, only for Meta to say it’s fine.
 Good luck attracting legitimate advertisers when the only eyeballs you have left to offer are virtual.
 Don’t get me wrong.
 The commercialization of social media is an issue unto itself, but at least I understand the financial motivation.
 I don’t get alienating your “product,” whether it’s the algorithm making it harder for people and small businesses to connect, or poor AI moderation.
 It certainly hasn’t worked for a certain competitor so I’m not understanding Meta’s end game.
 Maybe it’s a simple matter of leadership having more hubris than brains.